Heirloom Toolchest

 What are the differences from the last release of Heirloom Toolchest?

-in July 15th of 2007.
-Since then, many things have changed, such as
+made in July 15th of 2007.
+Since then, many things have changed,

-UNIX®-compatible systems ABIs having dropped legacy functions and data
+such as UNIX®-compatible systems ABIs having dropped legacy

-structures that were inherited from workarounds/bad practices present
+functions and data structures that were inherited from

-environments that the pre-fork releases already supported, Heirloom
+the pre-fork releases already supported, Heirloom NG also ported

 libraries.

-aimed just to "caters to people who like to operate their computers
+was aimed just to "caters to people who like to operate their

-using a traditional Unix command line interface", Heirloom NG arose
+computers using a traditional Unix command line interface",

-from the need of a complete alternative to existent toolsets, along
+Heirloom NG arose from the need of a complete alternative to

 chroot(8) and